sahmadr/ColDataUtil/README.md

                 implementation of FFTW3,” Proc.
 IEEE 93 (2), 216–231 (2005).

         -o, --output [FILENAME]
-                specify the FILENAME of the output file; if the option -o or --output is specified but a FILENAME is not given, by default, the FILENAME is generated automatically using the input filename
+                specify the FILENAME of the output file for calculation results;
+                if the option -o or --output is specified but a FILENAME is not given, by default, the FILENAME is generated automatically using the input filename

         --print-data [DELIMITER]
                 command to print the given input data range to the screen; a